gnganesh99/DKL_on_STM/readme.txt

 Experimental metadeta files

 The h5 files contain the spectroscopy data for the DKL implemented on the STM.
+An example of file handling is shown in "Analyze_DKL_data.ipynb"

 The files are named as the figures in the manuscript.
 The frame size of the stm image is given in the file name